Anjaan-g/snapshot-trip-planner/backend/README.md

 ### 🧱 Future Enhancements

--   Redis caching of geolocation & weather results
+-   Redis caching of geolocation & weather results.
+-   Use S3 or other storages for persistent files like image uploads.

--   Use LLM to auto-generate destination descriptions
+-   Use LLM to auto-generate destination descriptions.

--   Support user accounts and trip planning
+-   Support user accounts and trip planning.

--   Replace Imagga with custom local scene model (e.g., CLIP/BLIP)
+-   Replace Imagga with custom local scene model (e.g., CLIP/BLIP).

--   Support reverse search: "Show me destinations like Iceland"
+-   Support reverse search: "Show me destinations like Iceland".